 Laws regarding captive animals

 In order to protect our wildlife, Quebec has adopted a number of laws such as the Act respecting the conservation and development of wildlife.
 This Act includes a regulation respecting animals in captivity.
 The regulation very clearly stipulates which species may be kept without a permit.
-Consequently, if in spite of everything you wish to keep a wild animal at home, you must comply with the regulation.
-Being entitled to own certain animals involves being responsible for these animals.

 To keep or not to keep…